BCBS/IOSCO STATEMENT (JULY-19):

 4. AANA AANA AANA

-AANA calculations will now come in vogue like never before.
+AANA calculations will now come into vogue like never before.

 Firms close to the 50bn AANA will be assessing whether they’re in-scope for the new Phase 5 in Sept-20, or whether they can find a way to escape and step back into Phase 6.
 If AANA is just north of 50bn, we expect firms to get creative, as we’ve seen for previous Phases.

 AANA is, at its simplest level, a gross notional aggregation of all in-scope OTC trades (including delivered FX).
 With that in mind, some firms will be working out their ability to compress their portfolio and sneak in under the 50bn.
-Likewise firms will be looking at whether they can clear more products than they’re doing today, or maybe even at its most extreme level see if they can novate away from certain trade positions.
+Likewise firms will be looking at whether they can clear more products than they’re doing today.

 All in all, AANA calculations will be getting plenty of love in coming months.
 Want to learn more about AANA calculations?
 See our related post here.